Classical Electrodynamics of Extended Bodies: Completing the Stress-Energy Tensor

 since $J_\nu J_{\mu}$ is symmetric and $F^{\mu \nu}$ is anti-symmetric.
 This can be interpreted physically in the following way: in a local frame where $\vec{J}=0$, the power delivered from/to the electromagnetic field ($\nabla_{\mu}T_{\rm EM}^{\mu 0}$) is identically 0.
 This is obvious from the expression $J_{\mu} F^{\mu 0}=-\vec{J}\cdot\vec{E}$.

 This is analogous to a similar condition for particles.
-For a particle with 4-momentum, $p^\mu$, the rate of change of $p^\mu$ (with respect to the particle proper time, $\tau$), $\frac{\partial p^\mu}{\partial \tau}$, and $p^\mu$ are identically perpendicular if the mass of the particle is constant,
+For a particle with 4-momentum, $p^\mu$, the rate of change of $p^\mu$ in the direction of a time-like vector, $t^\nu$, that is parallel to the particle's path, is $t^\nu\nabla_\nu p^\mu$.
+This rate of change and $p^\mu$ are identically perpendicular, if the mass of the particle is constant,

-This is equivalent to stating that in a frame where $p^i=0$ (the instantaneous center-of-mass frame), the energy is a minimum compared to frames boosted out of the center-of-mass frame.
+This can be seen as being from the fact that in a frame where $p^i=0$ (the instantaneous center-of-mass frame), the energy is a minimum compared to frames boosted out of the center-of-mass frame (a non-moving particle has less energy than a moving one).
 For an accelerated particle as it passes through its center-of-mass frame, the power delivered must be zero due to this minimum.

 Whatever 4-force is applied to particles must have the same property to produce consistent energy and momentum evolution equations: it must be identically perpendicular to $p^\mu$ (this is equivalent to requiring that the power delivered by a force, $\vec{F}$, on a particle is $\vec{F}\cdot\vec{v}$, where $\vec{v}$ is the velocity of the particle).
-For the case of charged particles, the electromagnetic current, $J^\mu$, and the momentum, $p^\mu$, coincide up to a constant, and the two identities, Eqs.~\ref{emStressOrthogonalToJ} and \ref{particleForceOrthogonalToJ} are consistent.
+For the case of charged particles, the electromagnetic current, $J^\mu$, and the momentum, $p^\mu$, coincide up to a constant, and the two identities, Eqs.~\ref{emStressOrthogonalToJ} and \ref{particleForceOrthogonalToJ}, are consistent.

-In our search for some non-particle matter to absorb the energy-momentum lost by the electromagnetic field in the presence of $J^\mu$, we must similarly have energy/momentum that will be consistent with Eq.~\ref{emStressOrthogonalToJ}.
-Qualitatively, this means the energy density contained in the matter must be at an extremum in frames where $\vec{J}=0$, such that power density delivered in that frame will be 0.
+In our search for some non-particle matter to absorb the energy-momentum lost by the electromagnetic field in the presence of $J^\mu$, let us use this same identity, and see if there are any appropriate additions that can identically satisfy Eq.~\ref{emStressOrthogonalToJ}.
+Qualitatively, this means the energy density contained in our addition must be at an extremum in frames where $\vec{J}=0$, such that power density delivered in that frame will be 0.

 Mathematically, if we write the complete stress-energy tensor $T^{\mu \nu}$, comprised of $T_{\rm EM}^{\mu \nu}$ and some addition, $T_{\rm add}^{\mu \nu}$,